Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 # Configuration

-Because limesurvey does not allow to configure a plugin on the survey level, this will be done in the configuration page.
+Because limesurvey does not allow to configure a plugin on the survey level, this will be done using marker questions.
+The global configuration is managed in the plugins' configuration page.

 ### Global config